viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Interests of User

-Users&#39; interests will be saved locally on their devices ensuring full privacy of personal data.
+Users' interests will be saved locally on their devices ensuring full privacy of personal data.

 Chat Backup